thisLinda/nutrition_MERN/README.md

 # :star2: About this Project
 Taking a break from a useful private project for a useful public project.
-This app will hit the FoodData Central (FDC) API for data filtered for my needs: portion size protein, fiber, total sugars with the option to save individual foods and full recipe data.
+This hits the FoodData Central (FDC) API for data filtered for my needs: portion size protein, fiber, macros, total sugars with the option to save individual foods and full recipe data.

 <!-- ## :toolbox: Getting Started -->